Quantum cooling activated by coherently-controlled thermalisation: Introduction

-Quantum SWITCH, a quantum supermap\cite{chiribella2008transforming} that transforms a set of quantum channels into the new quantum channel, enables the causal ordering of quantum operations performed to be in a quantum superposition assisted by a coherent quantum control system.
+Quantum SWITCH, a quantum supermap\cite{chiribella2008transforming} that transforms a set of quantum channels into the new quantum channel, enables the causal ordering of quantum operations performed to be in a quantum superposition when controlled on a quantum coherent controlled system.